-The professional standards commander reports to the chief of police and is responsible for investigating all complaints against University of Maryland, Baltimore Police Force employees and conducts internal investigations ensuring the integrity of the employees.
-The commander also is responsible for the inspections program for all functions of the UMBPF.
+The professional standards commander reports to the chief of police and is responsible for investigating all complaints against University of Maryland, Baltimore Police Force employees and conducts inspections of all internal systems and personnel.
+The commander is also responsible for accreditation and policy writing.